a11rew/calendar-focus-sync/README.md

 **Non-App Store version**

-A DMG is available for the non-App Store version.
-It's not code-signed, so you'll need to whitelist the app in Settings: Security > Privacy.
+A DMG is available for direct installation.

 [Download from Releases](https://github.com/a11rew/calendar-focus-sync/releases)